2Retr0/GodotGaussianSplatting/README.md

 ### Performance
-On a 3060ti, the `bicycle.ply` model from the original paper at 30K iterations at 108 FPS with 3.07GB VRAM allocated.
+On a 3060ti, the `bicycle.ply` model from the original paper at 30K iterations at 108 FPS with 3.07GB VRAM allocated at a render resolution of 1920×1080.

 In general, the majority of frame time is spent in the sorting and rendering stages.
 An efficient GPU radix sort kernel was utilized for sorting.
 For rendering, splats are loaded into shared memory in chunks, utilizing coalesced loads for efficient memory access.
 Each thread is assigned to a pixel and each thread-block is assigned to a tile; loaded chunks can then be accessed by all pixels associated with a tile at the same time.
 Additionally, threads which have finished rendering continue to load splats into shared memory, and only exit when *all* threads within a thread-block have finished.